ethicsph/bangsamoro-data-challenge/readme.md

 ## Entries

 A total of sixteen (16) abstracts were submitted, of which eleven (11) finalists were selected to participate in the [final pitch night](https://ethics.ph/bangsamoro-judging/) and eight (8) confirmed their attendance.
+Three (3) teams won the pitch night competition.

-### Finalists
+### Finalists and Winners

-The following are confirmed for pitch night:
+The following were the winners of the pitch night:

+**Most Relevant to BARMM, Best Use of Bangsamoro Data**

 * [Amistad and Dela Cruz](https://github.com/ethicsph/bangsamoro-data-challenge/tree/master/amistad-delacruz), *Dashboard*, Overcome Development Challenges through Visualization Dashboards

+**Best Use of Data Science**

+* [Yumol, et. al.](https://github.com/ethicsph/bangsamoro-data-challenge/tree/master/yumol-et-al), *Presentation*, Barriers to Education: Identifying key indicators to improve student retention in BARMM

+**Most Practical Solution**

+* [Puspus](https://github.com/ethicsph/bangsamoro-data-challenge/tree/master/puspus), *Dashboard*, EARTHQUAKE-AT-ARMMs: Exposing Earthquake- and Tsunami-Prone Areas in ARMM

+*The following were the other finalists on pitch night:*

 * [Arcemo, et. al.](https://github.com/ethicsph/bangsamoro-data-challenge/tree/master/arcemo-et-al), *Presentation*, Exploring Kappaphycus alvarezii (Tambalang) and Eucheuma denticulatum (Guso) Properties as Sources for Bioplastic Production:  Economical and Environmental Benefits for the People of BARMM
 * [Caday, et. al.](https://github.com/ethicsph/bangsamoro-data-challenge/tree/master/caday-et-al), *Presentation*, Rubber from Rubber Tree (Hevea brasiliensis) as a Strengthening Agent for Road Reconstruction in Bangsamoro
 * [Jairus, et. al.](https://github.com/ethicsph/bangsamoro-data-challenge/tree/master/jairus-et-al), *Dashboard*, Infrastructure and Geospatial Data
-* [Puspus](https://github.com/ethicsph/bangsamoro-data-challenge/tree/master/puspus), *Dashboard*, EARTHQUAKE-AT-ARMMs: Exposing Earthquake- and Tsunami-Prone Areas in ARMM
 * [Tasico, et. al.](https://github.com/ethicsph/bangsamoro-data-challenge/tree/master/tasico-et-al), *Presentation*, Tidjara Ta: Bangsamoro Barter App
 * [Tomas, et. al.](https://github.com/ethicsph/bangsamoro-data-challenge/tree/master/tomas-et-al), *Presentation*, Copra Meal: As an Alternative Feeds for Fishery
-* [Yumol, et. al.](https://github.com/ethicsph/bangsamoro-data-challenge/tree/master/yumol-et-al), *Presentation*, Barriers to Education: Identifying key indicators to improve student retention in BARMM

 *The following entries were invited as finalists but advised that they would not be pitching for the finals:*